How we represent forum members

 View the report: Prevention of natural deaths in custody.

-The RCN professional lead, Ann Norman was interviewed interviewed by ‘Inside Time’- a weekly online and monthly printed newspaper for prisoners and detainees following their reporting on this work.
+The RCN professional lead, Ann Norman was interviewed by ‘Inside Time’- a weekly online and monthly printed newspaper for prisoners and detainees following their reporting on this work.
 See: Too many avoidable prisoner deaths.

 There has been a great deal of activity since RCN Congress debated a resolution in 2018 on prison nursing.